stanford-oval/cs294-fall2020/hw1/README.md

 that can be answered by Wikidata.
 Put them in the spreadsheet as well, with a blank row to separate with previous questions.
 These questions will serve as the evaluation set for your QA skill.

 ## Part 2.
-Writing Annotations
+Evaluating a Pretrained Model
-In this part, we will use Genie to generate a training set of Wikidata questions and their corresponding ThingTalk code.
+In this part, we will use your sentences to evaluate a pretrained model prepared by the teaching staff.
-To do so, we will learn how to write annotations on each property in Wikidata, to teach Genie how to refer to that property in natural language.

 We will use the wikidata starter code in Genie.
 Get into the directory:
 ```bash